tzolov/bigtop-centos/README.md

-# bigtop-centos
+# Apache Bigtop Docker Environment
 Ready to use Docker environment for [Apache Bigtop](http://bigtop.apache.org/).
 Based on CentOS and equipped with all necessary tools and libraries.
+To use the image follow the instructions bellow or read the [How-To Guide](http://blog.tzolov.net/2015/06/leverage-apache-bigtop-to-build-hadoop.html?view=sidebar).

 ### 1. Installation